Young People's Zone

 We may publish your piece of writing to help raise awareness of the work Coram Voice does and the issues young people in care and care-leavers face.
 We will do this anonymously, but we will try to let you know if we do.
 We won’t publish your piece of writing with your real name unless we have first checked with you and a trusted adult that this is ok.
 We may invite you to collaborate with us in the future on similar competitions, or work with young people.

-There will be an awards ceremony on the 9 April 2018 in central London.
+There will be an awards ceremony on Wednesday 10 April, 2019 in central London.
 The top 24 shortlisted candidates will all receive invitations for themselves and two guests – so please keep the date free if you can – we would really love to have you there.

 We want to share your great stories with as many people as possible.
 If you put information that could identify you or someone else then we would need to check with every individual that they agree to us sharing their details.
 That would take a very long time – we would rather spend that time sharing your stories!

 The work must be original, which means it must be your words and your voice.
-It’s fine to get help with spelling and grammar, or to write in group situation, but you cannot write your piece jointly with someone else.
+It’s fine to get help with spelling and grammar or to write in a group situation, but you cannot write your piece jointly with someone else.

-We know that the care journey doesn’t end at 24 for everyone.
-If you are aged 24 or under and your case with Children’s Social Services is open or closed you can submit entries.
-If you are over 24 years old and are still receiving support from Children’s Social Services then you may still be eligible - if you have an allocated Personal Adviser (PA) and/or your case is still open with Children’s Social Services then you can submit entries.
-If you are over 24 and don’t know whether your case is open or closed you can get help from your local advocacy service to find out.
-You can find contact details for your local advocacy service here.
+We know that the care journey doesn’t end at 25 for everyone.
+If you are aged 25 or under and your case with Children’s Social Services is open or closed you can submit entries.
+If you are over 25 years old and are still receiving support from Children’s Social Services then you may still be eligible - if you have an allocated Personal Adviser (PA) and/or your case is still open with Children’s Social Services then you can submit entries.
+If you are over 25 and don’t know whether your case is open or closed you can get help fr

 Voices national writing competition

-Voices 2018 is Coram Voice’s third annual Voices writing competition for children in care and young care leavers.
+Voices 2019 is Coram Voice’s fourth annual Voices writing competition for children in care and young care leavers.
 The national competition was launched in 2016 to mark Coram Voice’s 40th anniversary and in honour of our founder, Gwen James, who died in 2015.

 A platform for the voices of children in and around the care system, the competition promotes a positive image by showcasing young people’s creativity and improving understanding of their experiences.